mujahidfa/vue3-typescript-cookbook/README.md

 # Vue 3 Typescript Cookbook

-A complete guide of using TypeScript in Vue 3.
+A complete guide to use TypeScript in Vue 3.

 WIP.